-Since temperature and air pressure may vary form place to place it is necessary with standard reference conditions for testing and documentation of chemical and physical processes.
+Since temperature and air pressure varies from place to place a standard reference is necessary for comparing the testing and the documentation of chemical and physical processes.

 STP is commonly used to define standard conditions for temperature and pressure which is important for the measurements and documentation of chemical and physical processes: